 No, we don’t mean you have to get down under the sink and fiddle with the fittings of your drains.
 We mean pour some household dish soap mixed with boiling water down the drain once a week or so.
 Baking soda is a popular drain cleaner, as is baking soda mixed with vinegar, which creates a fizz that works well to clean the drain.
 You can also try bacteria-based enzyme cleaners available from health food stores to “eat” the clogged waste off the interior pipe surfaces safely.

 We’ve been brought up to believe only the strongest acid and other powerful industrial chemical drain cleaners will do the job, and often these are the most dangerous substances found in a home.
 Well, you don’t need them.
 Firstly, these cleaning fluids tend to be corrosive, and with the aging pipe infrastructures and drains in Toronto homes, the last thing you need to do is cause damage inside the pipes.

 Tip # 5: Keep it smelling fresh

 Keep your kitchen sinks’ drains smelling fresh by pouring concentrated lemon juice, vinegar or bleach into the drain every two weeks.
-Flush the drain thoroughly afterwards with boiling water.
+Flush the drain thoroughly afterward with boiling water.
 If you find the drain continues to give off unpleasant odors, check the automatic garbage disposal if you have one, or the u-bend under the sink for manual drains.
 You may find an obstinate piece of garbage is stuck and decomposing in the drain, and no amount of freshening up will remove those odors.